 Raspberries do not need to use their seeds to spread.
 They can also reproduce when their canes touch the ground.

 “Although black and purple raspberries do not send up new primocanes outside the hill, they can spread.
 The long, vigorous canes often arch down to the soil surface, where they may take root.
 It’s important to keep the canes controlled and supported to prevent this.”https://extension.umn.edu/fruit/growing-raspberries-home-garden#planting-and-caring-for-new-plants-697310

 Basically, raspberry canes can spread rapidly when they grow wild (this could happen in your garden without proper care!)
 With no support and no pruning, raspberry canes will grow tall and eventually bend over towards the ground.

 When this happens, they will crawl along the soil, advancing until they find a suitable spot to put down new roots.
-At that point, the raspberry cane will produce a “sucker”.
+At that point, the raspberry cane will produce a “sucker” (a potential new plant).